Fender Acoustasonic Player

 Body construction

-The hollow mahogany body of the Acoustasonic Player models is light and ergonomically shaped with a comfortable forearm contour.
-The spruce top is set into the body and elegantly trimmed with a thin 3-ply black/white/black binding.
-Additional comfort can be found in the upper layers of the fingerboard: a contoured neck heel and a neckplate integrated into the body make playing in the upper layers a pleasure.
-The fingerboard, the controls and the bridge of the Acoustasonic Player guitars are made of rosewood.
+The hollow mahogany body of the Acoustasonic Player models is light and ergonomically shaped, featuring a comfortable forearm contour.
+The spruce top (soundboard) is set into the body and is elegantly accented with a thin three-ply black/white/black binding.
+Additional comfort is found in the upper registers of the fretboard: a Contoured Neck Heel and an integrated neckplate make playing in the upper registers a pleasure.
+The fretboard, controls and bridge of the Acoustasonic Player guitars are made of rosewood.

-The Acoustasonic body features a bound top with integrated armrest and Fender's patent-pending Stringed Instrument Resonance System (SIRS) with the Tuned Soundhole, which uses a ‘waterfall’ design to better control airflow into the body.
-This innovation creates a natural tone colour when the guitar is not connected to an amplifier and forms the basis for the Acoustic Engine.
-With the Tuned Soundhole as part of the sound foundation, you can create an almost unlimited sound spectrum with two controls.
+The Acoustasonic body features a set-in top with an integrated armrest and Fender's patent-pending Stringed Instrument Resonance System (SIRS) with the Tuned Soundhole, which uses a "Waterfall" design to better control airflow into the body.
+This innovation produces a natural tone when the guitar is not plugged into an amplifier and forms the basis for the Acoustic Engine.
+With the Tuned Soundhole as part of the tonal foundation, you can create an almost unlimited tonal palette using just two controls.

-The Acoustasonic Player guitars have an open-pore finish.
-This means that the varnish is light and thin and the pores of the wood remain visible.
-This type of varnish maximises the resonance of the body and top.
-The mahogany neck and headstock of the Acoustasonic guitars feature a laser-engraved logo.
-An elegant high-tech detail that adds to the beauty of the instrument.
-Chrome-plated tuners and a ‘wing’ tailpiece increase the string angle at the nut and ensure balanced string tension.
+The Acoustasonic Player guitars feature an open-pore finish.
+That means the finish is light and thin and the wood's pores remain visible.
+This type of finish allows maximum resonance of the body and top (soundboard).
+The mahogany neck and headstock of the Acoustasonic guitars feature a laser-engraved logo — an elegant high-tech detail that adds to the instrument's beauty.
+Chrome tuning machines and a "Wing" string anchor increase the break angle over the nut and ensure balanced string tension.

 The Acoustic Engine

-Fender brought Larry Fishman and his team on board to design the pickup system - they proved to be the perfect partners.
-When developing the electronics for the Acoustasonic guitars, something completely new was created: The Acoustic Engine.
-A groundbreaking technology that provides a collection of select acoustic and electric sounds never before heard in a single instrument.
+For the design of the pickup system Fender brought Larry Fishman and his team on board — they proved to be the perfect partners.
+In developing the electronics for the Acoustasonic guitars something entirely new was created: the Acoustic Engine.
+A groundbreaking technology that provides a selection of acoustic and electric sounds like you've never heard in a single instrument before.

-Two pickup systems work together to create Fender and Fishman's proprietary Acoustic Engine - a blend of classic analogue and modern technologies that optimise the guitar's natural sound and then modify the vibration to deliver an unparalleled collection of electric and acoustic voicings that can be blended and combined seamlessly with the Blend control.
+Two pickup systems work together to create the Acoustic Engine developed by Fender and Fishman — a blend of classic analogue and modern technologies that optimise the guitar's natural sound and then modify the vibration to deliver an unmatched collection of electric and acoustic voicings, which can be smoothly blended and combined with the blend control.

-All Acoustasonic Player guitars offer three voice pairs that can be selected via the 3-way voice selector switch.
-Position 1 is on the bridge, position 3 on the neck.
-This collection of acoustic and electric voices can be played solo or mixed with the blend control to create an infinite number of combinations.
-For the ‘A voice’ the blend control is turned anti-clockwise as far as it will go, for the ‘B voice’ it is turned fully clockwise.
+All Acoustasonic Player guitars offer three voice pairs selectable via the 3-way voice selector switch.
+Position 1 is at the bridge, position 3 at the neck.
+This collection of acoustic and electric voices can be played on their own or mixed with the blend control to create endless combinations.
+For the "A" voice the blend control is turned fully counterclockwise, and for the "B" voice it is fully clockwise.
 Each model offers its own palette of sounds and voices.

-Tipp: We recommend playing the Fender Acoustasonic guitars through an acoustic amplifier, as this allows you to utilise their tonal possibilities better than with an electric guitar amplifier.
-Alternatively, you can also use the Acoustasonic to control an interface directly.
+Tip: We recommend you play the Fender Acoustasonic guitars through an acoustic amplifier, as this will make the most of their tonal possibilities compared with an electric guitar amp.
+Alternatively, you can also connect the Acoustasonic directly to an interface.

 The Acoustasonic Player models are powered by an internal lithium-ion battery.
-It is recommended that you fully charge the battery before playing the instrument for the first time.
-Connect the USB charging cable to a 5-volt USB-compatible charger and insert the plug into a socket.
-The LED on the output socket will be solid red while charging and will change to solid green when charging is complete.
-It takes 4 to 5 hours until the battery is fully charged.
-A fully charged battery will power the system for approximately 20 hours.
-The battery will not overcharge - an inbuilt regulator prevents it from overcharging and potentially damaging the system.
+It's recommended that you fully charge the battery before you play the instrument for the first time.
+Connect the USB charging cable to a 5-volt USB-compatible charger and plug it into a mains socket.
+The LED at the output jack glows solid red during charging and changes to solid green when charging is complete.
+It takes 4 to 5 hours to fully charge the battery.
+A fully charged battery powers the system for about 20 hours.
+The battery will not be overcharged — a built-in regulator prevents overcharging and possible damage to the system.